Skip to content

 #Fix 1: Remove and Reseat the SIM Card

-Use the SIM eject tool that came with your iPhone, or a straightened paper clip, to open the tray.
-Insert the pin into the small hole on the side, push firmly, and it pops out.
+Use the SIM eject tool that came with your iPhone, or a straightened paper clip.
+Insert the pin into the small hole on the side of the tray, push firmly, and the tray pops out.

 #Fix 2: Toggle Airplane Mode